TLSDevv/golang_catatan_keuangan_backend/README.md

 - [ ] Create mysql helper
 - [ ] Use https://github.com/cosmtrek/air to have live reloading
 - [ ] Implement user role
+- [ ] Remove user_id from transaction payload, we could get it from authorization header
+- [ ] Protect transactions endpoint with authorization

 ## Structure Rules
 These coding rules below is inspired by simple-bank structure.